Trump walks out of meeting after Speaker Pelosi rejects border wall

 “I asked what is going to happen in 30 days if I quickly open things up, are you going to approve Border Security which includes a Wall or Steel Barrier?
 Nancy said, NO. I said bye-bye, nothing else works!”
 Trump tweeted.

-Schumer said Trump slammed his hand on a table in frustration, though Vice President Mike Pence and other Republicans, speaking to reporters afterward, denied that happened.
+Pelosi said after the meeting that the president was “petulant."
+Schumer said Trump slammed his hand on a table in frustration, but Vice President Mike Pence and other Republicans, speaking to reporters afterward, denied that happened.

+House Majority Leader Kevin McCarthy said the president was willing to make a deal in the meeting.

-"I just listened to Senator Schumer,” House Majority Leader Kevin McCarthy said.
+"I just listened to Senator Schumer,” McCarthy, a California Republican, said.
 “I know he complained the time that you had cameras in the meeting.
 I think we need to bring them back.
 Because what he described the meeting to be is totally different than what took place."

 The meeting in the Situation Room Wednesday afternoon came ahead of Trump’s planned trip to the southern Texas border on Thursday.
 Earlier, the president traveled to Capitol Hill to meet with Senate Republicans, saying afterward, “We have a very unified party.”

+AS TRUMP HEADS TO BORDER, DEMS DOUBLE DOWN ON ‘MANUFACTURED CRISIS’ CLAIM

-Still, a growing number of Republicans appear uncomfortable with the toll the partial shutdown is taking.
+Still, a growing number of moderate Republicans - like Susan Collins of Maine and Cory Gardner of Colorado -- appear uncomfortable with the toll the partial shutdown is taking.

 Trump has said he might declare a national emergency and try to authorize the wall on his own if Congress won't approve the $5.7 billion he's asking.